Northumbria: Possible Celtic British origins

-The Angle kingdom of Northumbria was originally two kingdoms divided approximately around the River Tees: Bernicia was to the north of the river and Deira to the south.
+The Anglo-Saxon kingdom of Northumbria was originally two kingdoms divided approximately around the River Tees: Bernicia was to the north of the river and Deira to the south.
 It is possible that both regions originated as native Celtic British kingdoms, which the Germanic settlers later conquered, although there is very little information about the infrastructure and culture of the British kingdoms themselves.
-Much of the evidence for them comes from regional names that are British rather than Angle in origin.
-The names Deira and Bernicia are likely British in origin, for example, indicating that some British place names retained currency after the Angle migrations to Northumbria.
+Much of the evidence for them comes from regional names that are British rather than Anglo-Saxon in origin.
+The names Deira and Bernicia are likely British in origin, for example, indicating that some British place names retained currency after the Anglo-Saxon migrations to Northumbria.
 (Note: In addition to Bernicia and Deira, some other British place names are recorded for important Northumbrian locations.
 Northumbrian scholar Bede (c.
 731) and Welsh ninth-century chronicler Nennius both provide British place names for centres of power.
 Nennius, for example, refers to the royal city of Bamburgh as Din Guaire.)
-There is also some archeological evidence to support British origins for the polities of Bernicia and Deira.
-In what would have been southern Bernicia, in the Cheviot Hills, a hill fort at Yeavering Bell contains evidence that it was an important centre for first the British and later the Northumbrian Angles.
+There is also some archaeological evidence to support British origins for the polities of Bernicia and Deira.
+In what would have been southern Bernicia, in the Cheviot Hills, a hill fort at Yeavering Bell contains evidence that it was an important centre for first the British and later the Anglo-Saxons.
 The fort is originally pre-Roman, dating back to the Iron Age at around the first century.
 In addition to signs of Roman occupation, the site contains evidence of timber buildings that pre-date Germanic settlement in the area that are probably signs of British settlement.
 Moreover, Brian Hope-Taylor has traced the origins of the name Yeavering, which looks deceptively English, back to the British gafr from Bede's mention of a township called Gefrin in the same area.
-Yeavering continued to be an important political centre after the Angles began settling in the north, as King Edwin had a royal palace at Yeavering.
+Yeavering continued to be an important political centre after the Anglo-Saxons began settling in the north, as King Edwin had a royal palace at Yeavering.

-Overall, English place-names dominate the Northumbrian landscape, suggesting the prevalence of an Angle elite culture by the time that Bede —Northumbria's most prominent historian —was writing in the eighth century.
+Overall, English place-names dominate the Northumbrian landscape, suggesting the prevalence of an Anglo-Saxon elite culture by the time that Bede —Anglo-Saxon England's most prominent historian —was writing in the eighth century.
 According to Bede, the Angles were the predominant Germanic immigrants, who settled north of the Humber and gained political prominence during this period.
 While the British natives may have partially assimilated into the Northumbrian political structure, relatively contemporary textual sources such as Bede's Ecclesiastical History of the English People depict relations between Northumbrians and the British as fraught.